onierstrasz/nierstrasz.org/_pages/crest.md

 |Nierstrasz coat-of-arms, Nederland Praticiaat 1924  |Gravestone of Simon Peltzer and Anna Maria Nierstras|

 Over the years there has been considerable disagreement concerning the Nierstrasz coat of arms.
-The one shown at left (shown in the Nederlands' Patriciaat of 1924) was apparently used by Jacob (1670-1751) and his (German) descendants.
+The one shown at left (shown in the Nederlands' Patriciaat of 1924) was apparently used by Jacob N. (1670-1751) and his (German) descendants.
-Hendrik (the former mayor of Maastricht) (1773-1855), however, used a different one with three clover-leaves above a "hat of peace".
+Hendrik N., the former mayor of Maastricht (1773-1855), however, used a different one with three clover-leaves above a "hat of peace".
 Perhaps some of the confusion can be attributed to the gravestone at right (near Aachen).
 Apparently the clover-leaf crest originates from the Peltzer family, whereas the falling pigeon crest comes from the Nierstrasz family.

 ---
+# Nederlands' Patriciaat, 1924

 The [Nederlands' Patriciaat of 1924](/assets/sources/np1924.pdf) is unambiguous, and describes the coat-of-arms as a blue dove, flying downwards on a silver background: